sisinflab/warprec/warprec/recommenders/README.md

 After the initialization we will need to implement the three main methods of the model:

-1. **.fit()**: The main method of training, this is where you will implement the main trining cycle
+1. **.fit()**: The main training method.
+This is where you will implement the core training cycle
 2. **.forward()**: The forward step of the model, used inside neural models
 3. **.predict()**: The prediction of the model, given the training interactions

-As for our example, the second step is not needed because the is no neural layer inside EASE, therefore no backward step either.
-As for the fit, we can implement it like this:
+As for our example, the second step is not needed because EASE does not contain any neural layers, therefore no backward step either.
+The **fit** method can be implemented as follows:

 ```python
 def fit(